mkromberg/link/docs/Home.md

 If you have an existing APL application that you want to move to Link, you may want to read one of the following texts first:

-* [Converting your workspace to text source](ExportingSource.md) (if you already have an existing body of APL code that is not in Link, you may want to read).
+* [Converting your workspace to text source](ExportingSource.md) ~~(if you already have an existing body of APL code that is not in Link, you may want to read).~~ _This needs clarification: nothing can be "in Link", and I am not sure what you want to say here_
 * [Migrating to Link 3.0 from SALT](SALTtoLink.md), if you are already managing text source using Link's predecessor SALT.

 ## Frequently Asked Questions